Indian retail's real problem isn't the last mile. See where the cost hides

 SEO.com works on a retainer model, not a free plan: paid plans start around the mid-four-figure range per month and scale based on scope.

 The unique value of Google Analytics lies in the depth of insight it provides into how visitors navigate your ecommerce website.
 Instead of guessing which marketing tools are working, you can see user behavior across traffic sources, product pages, and checkout flows, and adjust your SEO strategy accordingly.
 For most eCommerce sites, it is the analytics backbone.
+When combined with data from your ecommerce order tracking system, Google Analytics can help you understand the full customer journey from first click to final delivery.

 Key features